cross-language-cpp/cross-language-cpp.github.io/README.md

 ### Build (github actions)

-The page is automatically deployed on each PR into `main`, and once a day at midnight.
+The page is automatically deployed on each merge into `main`, and once a day at midnight.

 The submodules follow the HEAD of the `main` branch.
 This means that changes in the documentation in once of the submodules will automatically be rendered and published at midnight.